leochung/monday-data-export/README.md

 4. pip install -r requirements.txt (to check and prepare necessary python modules)
 5. run monday-data-export.py

+## Data filtering
+Monday.com exports data that includes learning source links and group names.
+This tool helps filter out those elements from the output, ensuring that the final dataset contains only one table header and the intended data.
+To exclude specific group names, add them to the exclusion list in monday-data-export.conf.

 ## Contact
 Any questions please drop me an email or follow me at X.